Overview

 Item 15 – Custody

-by Tableaux Wealth to ensure accuracy, as the Custodian does not perform this review.
+statements provided by the Custodian, as the Custodian does not perform this review.
 For more information about

 custodians and brokerage practices, see Item 12 – Brokerage Practices.